OpenWaterFoundation/owf-util-git/README.md

 Add something like the following to the `$HOME/.bash_profile` to enable finding scripts in the repository `bin` folder.
 The `$USERNAME` Windows environment variable is recognized by Git Bash and indicates the user's login name (and home folder).
 The folder used to clone the repository is a user preference.
+If editing from Windows rather than Bash command line, the file is typically located under `C:\Users\username`.

 ``` text
 # Set PATH so it includes the Git utilities